SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/ArrayLists/README.md

 ### [ChessFeasibilityFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/ArrayLists/ChessFeasibilityFunction.java):
 This function evaluates the feasibility of a solution.
-In the case of the NQueen problem it may or may not have sense to talk about feasibility.
-We decided to give it the mission of ensuring that each queen is placed in a different column and row than the other queens.
+For the N-Queen problem, it ensures that each queen is placed in a different column and row from other queens.

-This function return a Double containing the number of collisions (missing rows or columns where no queen is placed).
+The function returns a double indicating the number of collisions (missing rows or columns where no queen is placed).

 ### [ChessObjectiveFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/ArrayLists/ChessObjectiveFunction.java):
 This function evaluates the objective function of a solution.
-In the case of the NQueen problem in this array design, we only have to count the number of collisions (confronted Queens) looking at the diagonals.
+For the N-Queen problem in this array design, it counts the number of collisions (confronted Queens) by looking at the diagonals.

-This function return a Double containing the number of diagonal collisions between queens.
+The function returns a double indicating the number of diagonal collisions between queens.

 ### [RunNQueenOptimization](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/ArrayLists/RunNQueenOptimization.java):
-This is the main class.
-Is where the run starts.
-As simple as instantiate the ChessGA object (previously defined) filled with its components, optimize it, and retrieve the results.
+This is the main class where the program execution begins.
+It involves instantiating the ChessGA object (previously defined), optimizing it, and retrieving the results.

-The specific components for the ChessGA are:
+The specific components for ChessGA include:
-- MaxIterationCriteriaPolicy: A StoppingCriteria based on a maximum number of iteration.
+- MaxIterationCriteriaPolicy: A StoppingCriteria based on a maximum number of iterations.
 - FixedCrossoverPolicy: A CrossoverPolicy that applies each iteration a fixed number of crossovers.
   - RandomSelection: A Selection procedure in which each parent is chosen randomly.
   - OnePointCrossover: A Crossover procedure in which the genome of the parents is combined by braking it in two pieces and joining one part from one parent and the other part from the other parent in the child.
 - OrderedSingleProbabilityMutPol: A MutationPolicy that applies mutations stored in arrays sequentially and filters the probability of applying the mutation with a fixed probability.
-  - ChromosomeSwapMutation: A mutation that consist on interchanging Chromosomes stored in an ArrayList.
+  - ChromosomeSwapMutation: A mutation that consists of interchanging Chromosomes stored in an ArrayList.
 - FixedElitismPolicy: An ElitismPolicy that applies each iteration a fixed number of elitist individuals.
-- FixedNewbornPolicy: A newbornPolicy that applies each iteration a fixed number o newborn individuals.
+- FixedNewbornPolicy: A newbornPolicy that applies each iteration a fixed number of newborn individuals.
 - ChessGAInitializer: The Initializer previously defined.
   - ChessFeasibilityFunction: The FeasibilityFunction previously defined.
   - ChessObjectiveFunction: The ObjectiveFunction previously defined.